telerik/xaml-docs/knowledge-base/kb-gridview-busyindicator-freezes-while-exporting-excel.md

 ---
 title: RadBusyindicator Freezes when exporting RadGridView to Excel File
-description: Busy indicator not working while save DataGrid to .xls or .xlsx format.
+description: Busy indicator not working while saving DataGrid to .xls or .xlsx format.
 Minimize this with ExportToWorkbook() method and BackgroundWorker.
 page_title:
 type: troubleshooting
 slug: kb-gridview-busyindicator-freezes-while-exporting-excel